 When I checked in at EWR for the Cathay Pacific flight in business class to Hong Kong, the agent told me that the British Airways Galleries lounge was available for Cathay premium cabin passengers and OneWorld Emeralds and Sapphires.

-The Galleries lounge is after security and just before reaching the duty free sales area for gates 50 -58.
+The Galleries lounge is after security in Terminal B, B2 Satellite just before reaching the duty free sales area for gates 50 – 58.
+The lounge is open from 15:00 to 22:45.

-The Galleries lounge is a medium sized lounge 760 square meters.
+The Galleries lounge is a medium sized lounge – 760 square meters.
 On the night I was there it was practically empty.
-While there were no British Airways flights at that time, the flight to Hong Kong had 40 business class seats (about 2/3s occupied) and there were probably additional passengers who had access to the lounge through Cathay Pacific or OneWorld elite status.
+That was surprising because while there were no British Airways flights at that time, the Cathay 777-300 flight to Hong Kong had 40 business class seats (about 2/3 occupied) and there were probably additional passengers who had access to the lounge through Cathay Pacific or OneWorld elite status.

 When you enter the lounge there is a small seating area directly ahead.